soundanalogous/AdvancedFirmata/README.md

 Clone or download and copy AdvancedFirmata into your Arduino projects directory.
 Open in Arduino IDE, verify and upload to your board.

-If you downoad rather than clone this repository, rename the folder to "AdvancedFirmata" after unzipping and before copying into your Arduino projects directory.
+If you download rather than clone this repository, rename the folder to "AdvancedFirmata" after unzipping and before copying into your Arduino projects directory.